 Proponents of CBD for weight loss also claim that it can convert white, or “bad,” fat into brown fat, which may help the body burn calories.

-White fat may also increase the risk of many chronic conditions, such as heart disease and diabetes.
+White fat may increase the risk of many chronic conditions, such as heart disease and diabetes.

 A 2016 study helps back up this claim.
 The researchers found that CBD plays multiple roles in how the body interacts with fat.

-Not only did CBD help convert white fat cells into brown fat cells, it also stimulated the body to break down fats more efficiently.
+In the study, CBD helped convert white fat cells into brown fat cells.
+It also stimulated the body to break down fats more efficiently.

 The researchers note that CBD may be a promising therapy for preventing obesity, but more studies in humans are necessary.